castholm/twimgdump/README.md

 ## Usage

 ```
+Usage:
-twimgdump <user-screen-name>
+  twimgdump [options] [--] <user-screen-name>

+Options:
+  -c, --cursor <cursor>            Set the initial cursor value.
+  -h, --help                       Display this help text.
+  -o, --output <output-directory>  Set the output directory.
+  -V, --version                    Display the version number.
 ```

 ## Features

 * Downloads all photos, videos and GIFs (read: also videos) from a Twitter user's media timeline.
 * Uses the API the twitter.com website itself uses, meaning that no authentication or API keys are required.
-* Encodes the user's screen name and the IDs of the tweets and media in the path of the downloaded files for easy reverse lookup.
+* Encodes the ID of the tweets in the names of downloaded files for easy reverse lookup.
 * Supports downloading media from profiles marked as containing sensitive content.

 ## Limitations